sleepymalc/mode/README.md

 ### Chrome Windows Management

 I have two `Google Chrome` instances opened all the time with different profiles.
 Sadly, there's no *stable* way to change your current focus to the desired one while hiding another.
-Firstly, when hiding a particular windows, macOS just help you hide **all** the windows of that app.
-Even worse, opening a particular profile with command line `open -a 'Google Chrome' --args --profile-directory="default"` doesn't work properly neither: it'll just bring all the chrome windows to the front and it won't even put your focus on that particular profile window.
+Firstly, when hiding a particular window, macOS just helps you hide **all** the windows of that app.
+Even worse, opening a particular profile with the command line `open` -a 'Google Chrome' --args --profile-directory="default"` doesn't work properly either: it'll just bring all the Chrome windows to the front, and it won't even put your focus on that particular profile window.

-With all the discourging fact, I find out that by putting a particular windows to the **full-screen** mode, one can hide a non full-screen window individually, which may help.
-But for now, I can't find a neat way to do it properly and macOS treat full-screen window a little bit different so...
+With all the discouraging facts, I found out that by putting a particular window to the **full-screen** mode, one can hide a non-full-screen window individually, which may help.
+But for now, I can't find a neat way to do it properly and macOS treats full-screen windows a little bit differently so...

 ### First Launch

-You might notice that when you first launch this workflow, a notification indicates that ther's a bug is **expected**: Since I create a variable file to keep track of the mode you're now in, and if you haven't manually create it, it can't find that file hence fail to read anything.
-But don't worry, if the file do not exist, macOS will create for you automatically, so after the frist launch, everything should be fine and work properly.
+You might notice that when you first launch this workflow, a notification indicates that there's a bug, which is **expected**: Since I create a variable file to keep track of the mode you're now in, and if you haven't manually create it, it can't find that file hence fail to read anything.
+But don't worry, if the file does not exist, macOS will create for you automatically, so after the first launch, everything should be fine and work properly.